 - Our business model is aligned with the right macro trends in healthcare today.
 Healthcare costs in the United States are rising at unsustainable rates.
 Home health is widely recognized as part of the solution, particularly in a post-COVID-19 world where there is an imperative to avoid unnecessary facility-based care.
-Our national reach into the homes of many of the highest-cost patient populations positions us to deliver a better experience for our patients and their families, improve clinical outcomes and reduce aggregate costs to the U.S. healthcare system.
-We believe we will continue to benefit from the following trends in healthcare: (1) focus on delivering high-quality, low-cost care in the home, (2) increased targeting of high cost, complex patients that drive disproportionate cost to the healthcare system and require highly specialized care models, (3) value-based care models that focus on delivering coordinated, highquality care, allowing patients to remain in their homes and out of the hospital, and (4) growing focus on the patient experience. - The markets we operate in are large, highly fragmented and growing rapidly.
-Home health, broadly defined, is one of the fastest growing sectors in the healthcare industry, with spending projected to grow at a compound annual growth rate of 7.1% from 2019 through 2028 according to the Centers for

-Medicare and Medicaid Services ("CMS").
-Our core pediatric home health, adult home health and hospice end markets today, according to third-party research, are estimated to be over \$90 billion in 2020 and are highly fragmented.
+Our national reach into the homes of many of the highest-cost patient populations positions us to deliver a better experience for our patients and their families, improve clinical outcomes and reduce aggregate costs to the U.S. healthcare system. - The markets we operate in are large, highly fragmented and growing rapidly.
+Home health, broadly defined, is one of the fastest growing sectors in the healthcare industry, with spending projected to grow at a compound annual growth rate of 7.1% from 2019 through 2028 according to the Centers for Medicare and Medicaid Services ("CMS").
+Our management believes that our core pediatric home health, adult home health and hospice end markets today are estimated to be over \$90 billion in 2020 and are highly fragmented.
 The vast majority of our geographic markets are composed of small local or regional providers.
-For example, approximately 75% of the PDN market is composed of small local and regional providers, according to third-party research estimates.
-Conversely, we have a national market share of 11% in PDN, according to third-party estimates, which creates significant scale advantages and a differentiated opportunity for us to continue to gain share and consolidate markets.
+For example, our management believes that approximately 75% of the PDN market is composed of small local and regional providers.
+Conversely, our management believes that we have a national market share of 11% in PDN, which creates significant scale advantages and a differentiated opportunity for us to continue to gain share and consolidate markets.